classilla/cepotato/README.md

 * `ced`.
 This is a single-file version of Digital Vision's original ComputerEyes driver.
 It is compatible with the 64 and 128. `LOAD` and `RUN` it in 64 mode like a BASIC program.
 It will allow you to capture images and manually adjust the sync and brightness.
 Please note the help files are not included; if you want the original `.d64` with all the other files, see [this post](https://gmontag451.wordpress.com/2015/02/15/computereyes-on-the-commodore-64/).
 Capture takes between six and fifty seconds depending on complexity and quality.

 * `vdcslow`.
 This runs on the 128 only _in 64 mode_. `LOAD` and `RUN` it like a BASIC program.
 It will first allow you to manually adjust the sync; press any key when the display is `IN SYNC`.
 It will then allow you to manually adjust the brightness; press any key when the display has good contrast range.
 The screen will then turn red to prompt you to switch to the 128's VDC output (thus you must have a compatible monitor such as a 1902 or 1084, or use the VDC's composite pin).
 A "live" feed of any connected video source will appear, updated approximately every six or seven seconds.
 If you press SHIFT LOCK, the source will freeze; while frozen, press the Commodore key until the disk drive starts to save the image to disk as a Portable Bit Map P4 file.
 This is saved under the filenames `0vdcgrab.pbm`, `1vdcgrab.pbm`, and so forth.
 Samples of this output are in this project (`*.pbm`).
 Any existing file under this name will be deleted.
-Relase SHIFT LOCK to continue the feed.
+Release SHIFT LOCK to continue the feed.

 * `vdcfast`.
 This is exactly the same as `vdcslow` except that it captures only 89% of the view but runs approximately 25% faster, about five to six seconds per frame.